helgoboss/helgobox/doc/user-guide.md

 - **Mackie Control**: This is a generic preset, so it doesn't contain a controller layout.
 It also misses some of the X-Touch's extra buttons.
 However, nothing prevents you from mapping those directly.

+### PreSonus FaderPort 8

+Works well, including 10-bit fader resolution and feedback for motorized faders and turning LEDs on/off.

+There's no specific support for the built-in displays yet.
+However, the owner's manual nicely describes what system-exclusive MIDI messages need to be sent to the device in order to change what's displayed.
+ReaLearn v2.5.0+ supports sending system-exclusive MIDI messages whenever mappings get activated or deactivated, so in theory the displays could be operated.
+Future ReaLearn versions might make that easier.
+Same story with setting LED colors.

+#### Preparation

+Please start the device in "Studio One" operation mode.
+This mode should be the default.
+If not, press the first two Select buttons while powering the device on and then press the first Select button.

+MCU mode also works, but just partially and it doesn't offer complete customization of each control element.

+#### Presets

+- **FaderPort 8**

 ### Hexler TouchOSC

 This is the OSC app which I used to test ReaLearn's OSC capabilities.
 It works both for control and feedback.